MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 ```

 It's important that the first argument of `createCluster` be the hive name you
-created earlier in step 1.
+created earlier in step one.
 The second argument should be a **unique** way of
 identifying your user and the same method you used in creating the cluster.

+### Step 5 - Retrieve or store values from your user settings

+At this point all your exiting users should have settings clusters (See Note in
+Step 3), and any new users should be created with a new settings cluster.

+**Note:**
+> When settings clusters are created they're loaded with the default values from the
+> setting definition yaml file, assuming the settings were defined before the cluster
+> was created.
+If you created the setting definition after creating some or all of
+> your user clusters, or you added/removed settings from the definition after words,
+> run the `app/console mesd:setting:setting:validate` command to validate the clusters.